User Registration & Account Management

 8. Will I get an invoice after I create an Application using eCA?

 An invoice is dependent on the payment method you selected when you created the application:

 - If you selected “Invoice Me”, an invoice will be processed by HCAI Accounting and mailed directly to the Facility.

 - If you selected “Pay Later” and you haven′t paid the application fees online within ten days from the day the application was completed, an invoice will be processed by HCAI Accounting and mailed directly to the Facility.

 - If you selected “Pay Later” and paid the application fees online using a credit card, you will not receive an invoice.

-Help, Instructions, FAQs and other useful information is located on the FDD eServices home page.
+Help, Instructions, FAQs and other useful information is located on the OSHPD eServices home page.

 Click on the various links within the “About the eServices Portal” section to find help and instructions as well as pdf documents of various user guides and information.
 You do not need to login or be a registered user to view the eServices Portal home page.